bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Task again
 ----------

-As discussed before, all task available modules can be found in the `official documentation <https://docs.ansible.com/ansible/latest/modules/modules_by_category.html>`_ .
+As discussed before, all task available modules can be found in the `Ansible documentation <https://docs.ansible.com/ansible/latest/modules/modules_by_category.html>`_ .

 Each of these modules can be combined with general tasks actions.
 But first, let's define the basic debug module and registers, that will allow us to play more easily with tasks.